Ebazhanov/b9lab-ethereum-developer-course/Module-13/FinalExamQuiz.md

 #### 2.1.
 Select all statements that apply to the Ethereum public network
  - [ ] Ethereum utilises cryptoeconomic incentives
  - [ ] Account balances are hidden on Ethereum
- - [ ] When a group or individual controls a large majority of mining power, the integrity of past blocks is not necessarily compromised
+ - [x]* When a group or individual controls a large majority of mining power, the integrity of past blocks is not necessarily compromised
- - [ ] All you need to participate is a client and an internet connection
+ - [x] All you need to participate is a client and an internet connection
  - [ ] Blocks are approved by a central clearinghouse
+* However their *finality* might be compromised.Possessing a majority of hashing power and enough time are necessary conditions for rollback (statistically), but not **sufficient**.

 #### 2.2.
 How does Ethereum protect itself against infinite loops in EVM bytecode?
- - [ ] Every computational step costs gas, a sub-currency of Ether
+ - [x] Every computational step costs gas, a sub-currency of Ether
  - [ ] The EVM only allows 1024 computational steps per call
  - [ ] Solidity does not allow for infinite loops

 #### 2.3.
 What happens if computational steps finish before all gas in a transaction is used up?
- - [ ] The remaining gas is returned to the originator of the transaction
+ - [x] The remaining gas is returned to the originator of the transaction
  - [ ] The remaining gas is transferred to the miner of the block
  - [ ] The remaining gas is destroyed